jayhuber/course_tree_list/README.txt

  the IE8 detect also adds the script from Google for jquery so this fix will now work.
 -Will need to revisit this fix in the future, but, it is good enough now.

+v2013011100:
+-Added IE detection to PHP code and cause selectivizer-min.js to load if version 8 or below

+v2012120600:
+-Modified block_course_tree_list.php for version 2.4 use as db field was removed.
+-Added db/access.php file as required

+v2012110900:
+- Disabled the block from displaying for guest accounts

+v2012110800:
+- Initial Version

 Release notes
 -------------
+v2013011600
+- Release Candidate

 v2013011100:
 - Release Candidate